cyrilbecot/StGobain_CaseStudy/README.md

 * The distribution of the level of education in each city or departement taken [here](https://www.insee.fr/fr/statistiques/fichier/1893149/pop-16ans-dipl6817.zip).
 The last closest point is 2012.
 The next one 2017.

 * The distribution of income in each city/departement or region taken from [here](https://www.insee.fr/fr/statistiques/fichier/2388572/filo-revenu-pauvrete-menage-2013.zip).
 Depending of the number of people in each area, not all observables are available.
 They are all availables only for regions above 2k people.

+# Requirements

+This only requires a working installation of Docker.
+The script `cmd_jupyter_in_docker.sh` gives the required commands to start the service and create the jupyter notebook server within the container.
+The Jupyter disclaimer will give the URL to connect to to run the notebooks.